top of page

 A new stage of development is beginning, one in which critical thinking will be the primary learning mode and where the generalist teacher of the grades will give way to the specialized instruction required by the high school student.
 In many ways Eighth Grade is a bridge, completing the second seven-year stage of childhood and establishing a foundation for the third seven-year stage which will lead into adulthood.

 The end of the Middle School years is generally marked by a series of culminating events that may include individual project reports, a significant drama production, and a class trip.
+Spring River’s 7th/8th Grade Class for 2024-25 is a blended group which will cover both 7th and 8th grade curriculums in a way that meets the needs of each student.

 At the end of 8th grade, students will launch into High School with skill, poise, and intention.